Retail sales jump as Americans defy inflation and rate hikes

 Driving the gain was a jump in car sales, along with healthy spending at restaurants, electronics stores and furniture outlets.
 Some of the supply shortages that had slowed auto production have eased, and more cars are gradually moving onto dealer lots.
 The enlarged inventories have enabled dealers to meet more of the nation’s pent-up demand for vehicles.

+The combination of solid spending and hiring will also likely raise pressure on the Federal Reserve to raise its benchmark interest rate even further.
+The Fed has already signaled that it expects to carry out two more quarter-point hikes, to a range of 5% to 5.25%, which would be the highest level in 15 years.
+On Tuesday, Deutsche Bank said it expected the Fed to add two additional hikes on top of that this year, to a range of 5.5% to 5.75%.

+Wednesday’s retail sales figures showed that spending at restaurants soared 7.2% in January, an increase that, in part, might have reflected warmer-than-usual weather.
+In the past year, restaurant spending has leapt more than 25%.
+The retail sales report isn’t adjusted for inflation, so some of that increase reflects higher prices.
+According to the government’s inflation report, restaurant prices have increased 8% in the past year.

-Whether America’s shoppers can continue to spend briskly will help determine how the economy fares this year.
+Whether America’s shoppers can continue to spend briskly will help determine how the economy fares.
 The eight interest rate hikes the Fed has carried out in the past year have raised the costs of mortgages and auto loans as well as credit card interest rates.
 Inflation has also eroded workers’ paychecks, thereby limiting their ability to spend freely.

 Yet for all the challenges, consumers continue to show resilience.
 Several factors likely helped propel last month’s spending.
 About 70 million recipients of Social Security and other government pension programs last month received an 8.7% boost in their benefit checks, an annual cost-of-living adjustment to offset inflation.
 It was the largest such increase in 40 years.